Day 2: "The Warrior's Path" / वीरभद्र की राह

 ---

-Hold: 1 minute on each side.
+Hold: 1 minute each side.

 After both sides, hug the knees into the chest one final time.
 Then extend the legs long and slowly sit up for Pranayama.